jess211031L/combined/README.md

 2. **Fillbird App**:

-    - The same combined app handles both the mushroom classification and the Fillbird anomaly detection.
+    - The same combined app handles both the mushroom classification and the transaction anomaly detection.
     - You can access the respective apps by navigating to the appropriate URLs on your localhost.

 ### Deployment

-- The application can be deployed to a cloud platform such as Render or Heroku.
+- The application is deployed to a cloud platform such by Render.
 - Use the command below for deployment using Gunicorn:

     ```bash